tonethar/IGME-330-Master/notes/HW-technobabble.md

 - What are the 3 *languages* used to program these layers?
 - What does `"use strict";` do?
 - What is accomplished by using the `const` declaration when declaring and initializing the three arrays of words?
+- Can elements be added and deleted from the `words1`, `words2`, and `words3` arrays?
-- What symbol does a CSS *id selector* start with?
+- What symbol does a CSS *id selector* always start with?

 ## V. Reference
 - https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag